statisticalbiotechnology/cb2030/qa/pca.md

 1. What is their relationship with the original data (e.g. "eigen gene 1" with "gene 1" values)?
       > An eigen gene is the linear combination of patients that would explain most of the variation of the data.

+1. Is there any reason why the principal components are pointing in the direction they are pointing?
+I mean for example in the second picture in VaderPlas reading material, wouldn't it be the same if the second principal component was pointing up instead of down?
+  > No this is an arbitrar choice.
+You can fip the signs of the elements in the eigen patients and the eigen genes and they would still explain the same thing.

 ## Eigen genes and Eigen Samples